behlkush/aws-bootcamp-cruddur-2023/journal/week4.md

 2. Another issue i faced is while trying to execute permissions on SG rule for AWS RDS.
 My code was not executing correctly and GITPOD_IP was not getting exported.
 It was because of an identation issue.
 On fixing the identation in .gitpod.yml file it worked.

+3. Another issue i faced is that the PROD_CONNECTION_URL was not set to have the correct username.
+I fixed that and it started connecting to AWS RDS.